taquangtrung/tab-indent.el/README.md

-emacs-tab-indent
+Tab-indent.el
 ================

-Use tab, backtab key to indent, unindent in Emacs
+Use "Tab", "Shift-Tab" keys to indent, unindent a block of code in Emacs

-* The original code was made by Ignacio: http://ignaciopp.wordpress.com/tag/indentation/
+* The original code was made by Ignacio: http://ignaciopp.wordpress.com/2009/06/17/emacs-indentunindent-region-as-a-block-using-the-tab-key/

-* I slightly modified a bit so that the "tab" key also works normally in minibuffer mode.
+* I slightly modified a bit so that the "Tab" key also works normally in minibuffer mode of Emacs.